DavidsonGroup/pears/README.md

 # pears
-Pipeline for gEne-fusion seArching in Rna Single-cell sequences
+Pipeline for g*e*ne-fusion seArching in Rna Single-cell sequences
 - Aim: combine and increase finding power of fusions in single-cell RNA-seq data
 - Adapted from: fuscia (Steven Foltz 2019) and flexiplex (Davidson et al. 2022)